ruscoe/openai-php/README.md

 **Create image**

-This example asks for two images of a red six-sided dice in water.
+This example asks for two images of a jungle waterfall.

 ```php
 <?php